 The University provides bursaries to help students during their degree programmes.
-In addition to these the School of Electronic, Electrical and Computer Engineering offers a number of bursaries and scholarships to encourage academic excellence, and to reward achievement, for our students.
+In addition to these the School of Electronic, Electrical and Systems Engineering offers a number of bursaries and scholarships to encourage academic excellence, and to reward achievement, for our students.

 Undergraduate fees and funding; university awards